 - Please find enough time to practice 2-3 mock test papers.
 It is really helpful (Trust me on this!)

 - I had only 100-110 hours for CFA® Level 1 exam preparation and used this strategy to pass CFA® level 1 examination.

 If you have 200-250 hours for exam preparation?

 - If you can spend 200-250 hours preparing for the exam, then you may be in a dilemma – Should I touch complete CFA® curriculum books or not?

 - My take would be to selectively work on the CFA curriculum book.

-- First step should be to go through the video tutorials of CFA by WallStreetMojo, then move to Schweser notes and later to CFA Curriculum book.
+- The first step should be to go through the video tutorials of CFA by WallStreetMojo, then move to Schweser notes and later to the CFA Curriculum book.